SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 # Introduction

-Many online services need mechanisms to allocate resources, implement rate limiting, or process micropayments.
-Traditional approaches to these problems typically require tracking client identity, which raises privacy concerns.
+Modern web services face a fundamental tension between operational needs and user privacy.
+Services need to implement rate limiting to prevent abuse, charge for API usage to sustain operations, and allocate computational resources fairly.
+However, traditional approaches require tracking client identities and creating detailed logs of client behavior, raising significant privacy concerns in an era of increasing data protection awareness and regulation.

-Anonymous Credit Tokens (ACT) provide a cryptographic solution that enables services to issue and track credits without linking transactions to client identities.
+Anonymous Credit Tokens (ACT) resolve this tension by providing a cryptographic protocol that enables credit-based systems without client tracking.
+Built on keyed-verification anonymous credentials {{KVAC}} and BBS-style signatures {{BBS}}, the protocol allows services to issue, track, and spend credits while maintaining complete client anonymity.

-The Anonymous Credit Token protocol is a specialization of keyed-verification anonymous credentials {{KVAC}} that focuses on numerical credit values.
-It
-allows:

-1. **Anonymous Issuance**: An issuer can grant credits to a client without learning any client-specific information beyond the credit amount.

-2. **Anonymous Spending**: Clients can spend their credits without revealing their identity or linking multiple transactions.
+## Key Properties

+The protocol provides four essential properties that make it suitable for privacy-preserving credit systems:

+1. **Unlinkability**: The issuer cannot link credit issuance to spending, or connect multiple transactions by the same client.
+This property is information-theoretic, not merely computational.

-3. **Partial Spending**: Clients can spend a portion of their credits and receive the remainder as a new anonymous token.
+2. **Partial Spending**: Clients can spend any amount up to their balance and receive anonymous change, enabling flexible micropayment scenarios without revealing their total balance.

-4. **Double-Spend Prevention**: Each credit token has an associated nullifier that prevents the same credits from being spent multiple times.
+3. **Double-Spend Prevention**: Cryptographic nullifiers ensure each credit is spent only once, without revealing which token is being spent or linking it to issuance.

+4. **Balance Privacy**: During spending, only the amount being spent is revealed, not the total balance in the token, protecting clients from balance-based profiling.

 ## Use Cases

 Anonymous Credit Tokens can be applied to various scenarios:

-- **Rate Limiting**: Services can issue daily credit allowances that users spend anonymously for API calls or resource access.
+- **Rate Limiting**: Services can issue daily credit allowances that clients spend anonymously for API calls or resource access.

+- **API Credits**: API providers can sell credit packages that developers use to pay for API requests without creating a detailed usage history linked to their identity.
+This enables:
+  - Pre-paid API access without requiring credit cards for each transaction
+  - Anonymous API usage for privacy-sensitive applications
+  - Usage-based billing without tracking individual request patterns
+  - Protection against competitive analysis through usage monitoring

-- **Privacy-Preserving Micropayments**: Users can purchase credit bundles and spend them over time without creating a transaction history.
+- **Privacy-Preserving Micropayments**: Clients can purchase credit bundles and spend them over time without creating a transaction history.

 - **Anonymous Ticketing**: Event organizers can issue transferable tickets that